liuxunchenglxc/PalworldBreedPython/README.md

 ### Closure
 The closure of the existing pals that can be breeded.
 The pal out of closure is not able to be produced.

+### Parents
+The func of getting parents of all generation.